Age-optimal Scheduling over Hybrid Channels: Introduction

-\item In the special case that the state of the unreliable mmWave channel is independent and identically distributed (i.i.d.) over time, the optimal scheduling policy is shown to possess an even simpler form.
-It is found in this special case that the optimal scheduling policy for minimizing the age is different from that minimizes delay.

-\item Finally, numerical results show that the optimal policy can reduce the age compared with several other policies. \end{itemize}
+\item In the special case that the state of the unreliable mmWave channel is independent and identically distributed (i.i.d.) over time, the optimal scheduling policy is shown to possess a simpler and interesting form.
+Finally, numerical results are provided to validate our results by comparing with several other policies. \end{itemize}